illyagm/AXA-BACKEND/README.md

 ## AXA-BACKEND

 This API is designed for retrieving data from clients and policies.
 Implemented RoleMiddleware.
 {url} is supposed to be your domain, in our case it is localhost:3000.

+## Tecnologies used

+-Express
+-TypeScrypt
+-JWT auth
+-Mongoose

 ##### -Pre Requisites-

 YOU MUST HAVE mongo installed on your system.
-POSTMAN is highly recommended for testing the funcionality.
+POSTMAN is highly recommended for testing the functionality.

 ##### Set Up The Project: